chetnashah/cppwork/classes.md

 }

 int main () {
+    // notice no new keyword
   // normal constructor does not new, alos allocated on stack Rectangle rect (3,4);
-  // also known as functional form
-  Rectangle rectb (5,6);
+  // also known as functional form or direct initialization Rectangle rectb (5,6);
   cout << "rect area: " << rect.area() << endl;
   cout << "rectb area: " << rectb.area() << endl;